Azure/bicep-registry-modules/avm/res/container-service/managed-cluster/README.md

 - Required: No
 - Type: string

-### Parameter: `appMonitoringOpenTelemetryLogsPort`

-The Open Telemetry host port for Open Telemetry logs and traces.
-If not specified, the default port is 28331.

-- Required: No
-- Type: int
-- Default: `28331`

-### Parameter: `appMonitoringOpenTelemetryMetricsPort`

-The Open Telemetry host port for Open Telemetry metrics.
-If not specified, the default port is 28333.

-- Required: No
-- Type: int
-- Default: `28333`

 ### Parameter: `authorizedIPRanges`

 IP ranges are specified in CIDR format, e.g. 137.117.106.88/29.
 This feature is not compatible with clusters that use Public IP Per Node, or clusters that are using a Basic Load Balancer.